-An issuer must have, and certify that it has and will continue to have, a compensation committee composed of at least two independent directors.
-102 In order to serve as a member of the listed company's compensation committee, the board of directors must affirmatively determine that the director does not have a relationship to the company that is material to that director's ability to be independent from management.
-Relevant factors in this determination include, but are not limited to:103
+An issuer must have, and certify that it has and will continue to have, a compensation committee composed of at least two independent directors who may not accept directly or indirectly any consulting, advisory, or other compensation from the issuer or any of its subsidiaries.
+In order to serve as a member of the listed company's compensation committee, the board of directors must affirmatively determine that the director does not have a relationship to the company that is material to that director's ability to be independent from management.
+Relevant factors in this determination include, but are not limited to: